This free hat knitting pattern is quick and easy and comes in 8 sizes. So you can knit matching hats for all the family!

 - px: purl next x stitches

-I used the long tail cast on (tutorial here), which is quite stretchy and works well for rib, but you can use any cast on you like.
+I used the long tail cast on (tutorial here), which is quite stretchy and works well for rib, but you can use whichever cast on you like best.

 Row 1: Knit 1 stitch, purl 1 stitch and repeat this pattern to the end of the row to do k1p1 ribbing.

-If you used a different cast on where row 1 is the right side of your knitting, e.g. the knit cast on, knit 8 rows of rib (or any even number) so that you knit your last rib row on the wrong side.
+Note: with the long tail cast on, row 1 is the wrong side of your knitting.
+If you use a different cast on where row 1 is the right side, knit an even number of rib rows instead of odd, so that you knit the last rib row on the wrong side.

 Once you are happy with the height of your ribbing, switch to knitting stockinette stitch as follows: